Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Introduction

-In light of Artin's theorem, it is natural to investigate what proportion of extensions of some specified Galois group have trivial Steinitz class for a given base field.
-An answer to this question for degree $S_2$ and $S_3$ extensions was given by Kable and Wright \cite{KW} and later for $S_4$ and $S_5$ extensions by Bhargava, Shankhar, and Wang \cite{Bhargava}.

-\begin{thm} Let $K$ be a number field of class number $h$ and let $\mc C$ be an ideal class of $K$.
+In light of Artin's result, it is natural to investigate what proportion of extensions of some specified Galois group have trivial Steinitz class for a given base field.
+Relatedly, we might ask in which cases the asymptotic constant in Bekyel's theorem is independent of $\mc C$ and if we can prove such an asymptotic result in terms of $\St(\O_L)$ instead of $\St(\O_L)^2$.
+An answer to these questions for $S_2$ and $S_3$ extensions was given by Kable and Wright and later for $S_4$ and $S_5$ extensions by Bhargava, Shankar, and Wang. \begin{thm}[Kable-Wright \cite{KW}, Bhargava-Shankar-Wang \cite{Bhargava}] Let $K$ be a number field of class number $h_K$ and let $\mc C$ be an ideal class of $K$.
 If $L$ is a finite extension of $K$ then denote by $\Delta_{L/K}$ the relative discriminant of $L$ over $K$.
-For $n = 2, 3, 4, 5$ we have
+For $n = 2, 3, 4, 5,$ we have

 \end{thm}